asgonzalez8530/3505-Spreadsheet/SpaceWars/Resources/README.txt

 go through all ships and projectiles and remove the dead ones from the world.
 We also had a hard time speeding up the servering while handling 10+ clients so we made some methods asynchronous.

+Areas to improve in: We would imporve the code by having two severs.
+One that would run when the king of the hill setting was on and the other would run when it was just the normal space wars game.

 Notes for the TAs: Our project was setup in an the proper MVC format.
 We used the proper abstraction so that the different classes could speak to each other and work together to create a fuctional server.
 We were given an extension by Dr. Kopta to turn in our assignment on Sunday.